 A blatant Media Matters lie so egregious it backfired

-Media Matters hopes that you're stupid and gullible enough to believe their lies.
+Media Matters, the far-Left Internet hate machine, hopes that you're stupid and gullible enough to believe their lies.
 A practical test of intelligence is whether you're ditzy enough to fall for their Soros-funded smears.
 Are you?

 “Anyone who doesn't take truth seriously in small matters cannot be trusted in large ones either.”